Written by Ryan McGuine //

 This Statistical Review comes with two interesting bits of metrology.
 First, BP reports energy consumption in units of exajoules, a standard metric unit.
 For the past 68 years, BP used million tonnes of oil equivalent (mtoe), the amount of energy in one million metric tons of crude oil (about 24 exajoules, for those keeping track).
 While mtoe is a fine unit to measure primary energy production, crude oil does not have any end uses itself, so exajoules is a better measure of how much energy actually gets used.
 Second, whereas BP used to assume a fixed thermal efficiency for fossil power stations to calculate the power generated by non-fossil resources, that value will now rise each year.
 Burning fossil primary energy to do something generates a huge amount of waste heat, so a conversion is needed to equate non-fossil fuel outputs into primary energy inputs.
 The new methodology reflects the fact that the global fleet of fossil power stations is becoming ever-more efficient as natural gas combined cycle power stations, which have much lower heat rates than coal-fired power stations, continue to displace coal units.

 The year 2019 was a mixed bag as far as the transition toward a lower-carbon energy system.
 Globally, carbon emissions from energy use grew at 0.5%, less half its ten-year average of 1.1%, and much less 2018’s growth of 2%.
 Growth of global energy consumption was 1.3% in 2019, compared to 2.8% in 2018, and three-quarters of new demand was supplied by natural gas and renewables.
-China alone accounted for three-quarters of new energy in 2019, and India and Indonesia also saw large growth, while energy consumption in the USA and Germany declined.
+China alone accounted for three-quarters of new energy in 2019, and India and Indonesia also saw large growth, while energy consumption in America and Germany declined.
 It is promising that emissions grew less than energy consumption, but disappointing that emissions are still growing.

 Two factors — economic growth and energy prices — have historically been sufficient to explain most of the movement in energy demand.
 In 2019, global economic growth was slow, while energy prices were low.
 Typically, high economic growth and low energy prices drive up energy consumption, but these factors are not independent.
 For example, by 2019 the world had experienced a long economic expansion and was likely reaching the end of a business cycle, so it could be that energy prices were low because economic growth was slow.
 Energy demand was high in sectors that respond quickly to incremental price changes like the steel and cement industries in China, as well as America’s oil refining.
 Some long-term structural factors acted to reduce the world’s carbon intensity (the amount of carbon dioxide emitted per unit of GDP), making it possible for energy consumption to grow faster than carbon emissions.
 These include strong growth in renewable energy power generation, strong growth in natural gas power generation, and energy efficiency gains across all sectors.